vsrinivas/fuchsia/docs/driver_interfaces/audio.md

 driver-authors, and to unambiguously define the interface contract which drivers must implement and users must follow.

-Note: Throughout this document you will see names which use some form of "audio2" prefix instead of simply audio.
-The audio driver interface is in the process of being migrated from audio to audio2.
-When everything has been migrated, the old interface will be retired and the names used in the new interface update to use "audio" instead of "audio2".

 ## Overview

 Audio streams are device nodes published by driver services intended to be used